-The Hartford Foundation for Public Giving is a lead funding partner of the DataHaven Community Wellbeing Survey, providing generous support for the 2015 and 2018 surveys.
+The Hartford Foundation for Public Giving is a lead funding partner of the DataHaven Community Wellbeing Survey, providing generous support for the 2015, 2018, and 2021 surveys.
 Staff from the Foundation's community indicators program have provided significant in-kind support to DataHaven by convening stakeholders throughout Connecticut and Greater Hartford around this program.
 The Foundation also funded the Greater Hartford Community Wellbeing Index, an indicators project focusing on the Capitol Region, first published in 2019 and scheduled for publication again in 2022.

 The United Way of Greater New Haven has been a core supporter of DataHaven for many years.
 With support from United Way and other funders, DataHaven's first website was launched in 2003, becoming one of the first of its kind in the United States.
 The site was created to provide access to information produced as part of the United Way's Greater New Haven Community Compass 2003 indicators project and other regional data.
 The United Way of Greater New Haven has also been a funder of the DataHaven Community Wellbeing Survey in 2012, 2015, 2018, and 2021, and has funded DataHaven's free technical assistance program as well as other studies.